r9y9/pylibfreenect2/README.md

 A python interface for [libfreenect2](https://github.com/OpenKinect/libfreenect2).
 The package is compatible with python 2.7-3.5.

-Note that this is much work in progress.
+Note that this is work in progress.
 Currently tested on osx 10.10 and ubuntu 14.04.

 ## Build requirements